This Mushroom Swiss Quiche is a hearty, flavorful quiche that is baked up in a buttery flakey crust.

 To make a Homemade Crust:

-- Combine the flour and diced cold butter into a food processor.
+- Combine the flour and diced cold butter in a food processor.

 - Place the lid on the processor and take out the pour spout insert.